McCall Zerboni: North Carolina Courage, 2017–2019

 It was announced on January 9, 2017, that the Western New York Flash was officially sold to new ownership, moved to North Carolina, and rebranded as the North Carolina Courage.
 In the 2017 season Zerboni was named to the Team of the Month for July.
 North Carolina won the 2017 NWSL Shield and advanced to the Championship game, but lost 1–0 to the Portland Thorns.
 She was named to the 2017 NWSL Best XI.

 In 2018 North Carolina repeated as NWSL Shield winners.
 Zerboni was named to the team of the month in April, May, June & July.
 She appeared in 20 games for North Carolina.
 Her 2018 season ended early as she suffered a broken elbow while playing for the U.S WNT in September.
 As a result, she missed the last regular season game and playoffs.
 Zerboni was named to the 2018 NWSL Best XI, and was a finalist for the Most Valuable Player Award.

-New Jersey/New York Gotham FC, 2020
+Gotham FC, 2020–2024

-On January 10, Zerboni was traded to NJ/NY Gotham FC for the rights to Hailie Mace.
+On January 10, 2020, Zerboni was traded to Gotham FC (then called Sky Blue FC) for the rights to Hailie Mace.
+Zerboni tore her ACL during a game at San Diego Wave on August 19, 2023.
+She made a successful return on June 8, 2024 in a home game against Angel City FC, coming on in the 77th minute and assuming the captain’s armband.

+On January 2, 2025, Zerboni was released by Gotham FC and has not been signed by another team.
+Although Zerboni has not publicly announced her retirement, it was subsequently referenced by the NWSL.